LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge: Threat Model

 \subsection{Defender}

-We categorize defenses for LLM-as-a-Judge into two main types: prevention and detection.
-Prevention-based defenses aim to redesign the evaluation prompt or pre-process inputs to block adversarial manipulations from influencing the model’s judgments.
-Detection-based defenses focus on identifying whether the evaluation data has been tampered with or compromised.
+We categorize defenses into two types: detection-based and prevention-based.
+Detection-based defenses identify whether evaluation data has been compromised.
+Prevention-based defenses redesign evaluation prompts or preprocess inputs to block adversarial manipulations from influencing judgments.